1973 Edinburgh North by-election

 A 1973 by-election for the House of Commons of the UK Parliament took place in Edinburgh North on 8 November 1973.
 Alexander Fletcher retained the seat for the Conservatives, after his predecessor became Duke of Buccleuch.

-One of four UK parliamentary by-elections taking place that day, and one of two in Scotland; it was overshadowed in the media by the surprise SNP victory in Glasgow Govan.
+One of four UK parliamentary by-elections taking place that day, and one of two in Scotland; it was overshadowed in the media by the surprise Scottish National Party victory in Glasgow Govan.

 Prior to the by-election, an opinion poll for The Glasgow Herald had predicted that the Conservatives would hold the seat with Labour in second place.